Australia's house prices are now in free fall

 Tenant Eviction: A landlord can terminate a tenancy by giving notice in the approved form, or by using the tribunal.
 The legal system is highly efficient: it takes an average of 44 days to evict a tenant.

-The country’s trade surplus surged to over AUD 3 billion (USD2.2 billion) in September 2018 – the third-largest on record, according to the ABS.
-This was mainly due to the rising prices of iron ore and LNG exports, along with a drop in imports of machinery, industrial equipment, and civil aircraft.
+The country’s trade surplus surged to AUD 8.04 billion (USD5.46 billion) in June 2019 – its 18th consecutive month of trade surplus and the largest surplus on record, according to the ABS.
+In the first half of 2019, the trade surplus increased sharply to AUD 34.17 billion (US$23.19 billion) – more than four times higher as compared to AUD 7.56 billion (US$5.13 billion) in H1 2018.
+This was mainly due to the rising prices of iron ore and LNG exports, along with a drop in imports of non-industrial transport equipment such as cars and bikes.